guosheng/guosheng.github.io/group.md

 - Jiacheng Wei (PhD student from EEE, co-supervised)

 ## Visiting students
+- Fengmao Lv (University of Electronic Science and Technology of China, co-supervised)
 - Haonan Luo (Nanjing University of Science and Technology)
 - Ruibo Li (Huazhong University of Science and Technology)

 ## Collaborations
 I'm also closely working with the following students:
-- Tianyi Zhang, Zhonghua Wu, Fengmao Lv, Sheng Yang
+- Tianyi Zhang, Zhonghua Wu, Sheng Yang

 ## Former group members
 - Tong Shen (graduated PhD student, co-supervised PhD student from The University of Adelaide)